alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 - relationships of features represented by the data, feature relationships
 - learned sample probability distribution

-### Wide vs narrow view of understanding from ML models

-==Sullivan's target of understanding refers to the external target T== ==T&S' target of understanding refers to the abstraction of T==

-==**By making intra-map inferences you understand the mapping relation to the external target.**== ==**By making intra-model inferences you understand the mapping relation to the abstraction of the external target.
-This is what it means to have a narrow view of understanding.**==

 ### C-Schema for T&S approach
 Horizontal top link concerns the modeling or representational relationship between M and T